DetectiveAzul/chess-react-server/README.md

 ## Run
 * Open Google Chrome and go to `http://localhost:3000`

+## About playing against AI
+* Just set up [AI] to true before moving a white piece.
+AI only plays with Black side, and its moved are triggered as soons as you drop your piece to a legal move.
+You can UNDO movements and train with it on the three difficulty levels.

 ## About playing against Humans
 * Lobby only loads the list of games when mounting the components and when deleting games, so if you don't see your friends game, just reload the page.